 I took this picture on a recent hike and didn‘t think twice about it.
 I was going through my camera roll and it struck me differently.
 Tay usually writes the blog posts around here, but since it’s Mother’s Day, I wanted to try and write down how this picture makes me feel.

-There’s something about Mother’s Day 2020 that emphasizes the true “super-hero” qualities that all great moms possess.
+There’s something about Mother’s Day 2020 that emphasizes the true “superhero” qualities that all great moms possess.
 These qualities have never been more salient to me than during this COVID-19 pandemic.
-Since Taylor and I started our family together six and a half years ago with our son, Mason, I accepted the role as the “bread-winner.”
-For years I’ve worked 50-60 hours a week at my day job and up until last year I also bar-tended 3 or 4 nights a week for extra income.
+Since Taylor and I started our family together six and a half years ago with our son, Mason, I fell into the role as the primary “breadwinner.”
+For years, I’ve worked 50-60 hours a week at my day job and up until last year, I bartended 3 to 4 nights a week for extra income.
 I consider myself a hard working guy.
 My work ethic has helped define who I am.
 I’ve been promoted and recognized for it again and again.

 I can recall times I would come home from work and I could tell Tay was exhausted.
-But nonetheless she’d power through her fatigue and have a hot delicious dinner ready for the family.
+But nonetheless she’d power through her fatigue and have a hot, delicious dinner ready for the family.
 She’d make everyone else a plate and then finally attempt to sit down for a quick bite but without fail as soon as one cheek grazed the chair she’d be bombarded with requests and comments like, “Mom, can I have more spaghetti?”
 “Mom, I need more water!”
 “Mom, what’s this little green stuff?”
 “Mom, I don’t like this can I have cereal instead?”
 Even I would chime in “Babe can you grab me a drink while you’re up?”
-Then we would finish up our dinner while we reviewed the day’s events and before I knew it she’d have the entire kitchen cleaned, our children in their pajamas with their teeth brushed and be ready to read them a book before bed.
+Then we would finish up our dinner while we reviewed the days events and before I knew it she’d have the entire kitchen cleaned, our children in their pajamas with their teeth brushed and be ready to read them a book before bed.
 All the while she’d listen to me talk about work or whatever was on my mind.
 She’d validate my feelings while simultaneously folding her fifth load of laundry and mentally preparing the grocery shopping list for the next day.
-Did I mention she also works part-time doing social media marketing for a local restaurant and creates all the content for Berkshire Family Hikes?
+Did I mention she also works part-time doing social media marketing for a local restaurant, publishes Berkshires Macaroni Kid, and creates everything Berkshire Family Hikes?

 Being at home in the trenches with Tay for the past six weeks has shown a new light on what a mother endures on a daily basis.
 You see, it’s not about the fact that she can multi-task better than me, or that she’s a master organizer and incredibly good at budgeting her time.
 It’s not the fact that she’s more patient, more disciplined, and more resilient than I am.
 It’s that she doesn’t require credit or recognition to stay consistent.
 Remember in the opening paragraph when I said “I’ve been promoted and recognized” as a direct result of my work ethic?
 The recognition drives and motivates me as an employee to keep growing.
 But what if all my hard work was never recognized?
 What if it was just expected?
 Studies have shown that eventually an employee will develop a resentful attitude and regress.
 It’s human nature.